JuliaImages/ImageBinarization.jl/README.md

 imgb = binarize(img, algorithm::AbstractImageBinarizationAlgorithm)
 ```

-For more detailed usage and a full list of algorithms, please check the [documentation](https://zygmuntszpak.github.io/ImageBinarization.jl/stable).
+For more detailed usage and a full list of algorithms, please check the [documentation][docs-stable-url].

 ## Examples of ImageBinarization in action